Pediatric emergency department

 Urgent care clinics

-While assigned to urgent care, residents see patients for same-day sick visit appointments.
-Most patients come from the resident continuity clinic or faculty practice clinic population and the problems encountered are similar to that seen in general pediatric practice.
+While assigned to urgent care as part of their Ambulatory rotation, residents see patients for same-day sick visit appointments.
+Most patients come from the resident continuity clinic or faculty practice clinic populations and the problems encountered are similar to that seen in general pediatric practice.
 During this rotation residents also have an opportunity to participate in telephone triage, a vital component of pediatric training.

 Resident practice clinics (continuity clinic)

-Residents have the choice of having their continuity clinic experience at one of four sites.
-All residents spend one afternoon per week in their resident practice where they provide "longitudinal" primary care for their own panel of patients.
-In this role, residents develop the skills necessary to deliver well-child care including developmental screening and health promotion, as well as continuing care for children with chronic illnesses or disabling conditions.
-This experience takes priority over other assignments.
-Continuity clinic is also the site of a brief weekly didactic.
-Thirty minutes prior to the first scheduled appointment, a senior resident at each clinic site facilitates a discussion of a general pediatric topic.
-Every clinic covers the same topic.
-This is an 18-month-long curriculum that is repeated once during residency.
+Residents may choose to have their continuity clinic experience at Federally Qualified Health Centers (Sacramento County Health Center or Sacramento Native American Health Center), an academic health center (Resident Group Practice at Glassrock), or a Health Maintenance Organization (Kaiser).
+All residents spend one afternoon per week in their resident practice where they provide longitudinal primary care for their own panel of patients.
+In this role, residents develop the skills necessary to deliver well-child care including developmental screening and health promotion, as well as continuing care for children with complex chronic conditions.

-Kaiser: In July 2011, we launched a new continuity clinic site for our residents at Kaiser.
-Kaiser is one of the largest Health Maintenance Organizations (HMO) on the west coast.
-We currently have Kaiser Davis, Kaiser Rancho Cordova, and Kaiser Folsom continuity clinic sites.
-Residents at these continuity clinic site have their own panel of patients and learn how to practice pediatrics in a busy community HMO setting.
+Residents have the option to have their continuity clinic at Kaiser Permanente.
+Kaiser is one of the largest Health Maintenance Organizations (HMO) on the west coast, whose mission is to “provide high-quality, affordable health care services and to improve the health of our members and the communities we serve.”
+We currently have continuity clinic sites at Kaiser Davis, Kaiser Rancho Cordova, and Kaiser Folsom.
+Residents at these continuity clinic sites have their own panel of patients and learn how to practice pediatrics in a busy community HMO setting.
 We select one intern/year to have Kaiser for their continuity clinic experience.
-We request incoming interns with a strong interest in general outpatient pediatrics in a HMO to request that their continuity clinic be at Kaiser.
+We request incoming interns with a strong interest in general outpatient pediatrics in an HMO setting to request Kaiser as their continuity clinic.

 Kaiser Permanente Medical Center

 Kaiser Permanente is one of the largest and most established Health Maintenance Organizations in the United States.
-During the last two years of residency, senior residents spend two 4-week rotations practicing general pediatrics in one of three Kaiser outpatient clinics in the Sacramento region: Kaiser South Sacramento , Kaiser Point West, and Kaiser Roseville.
-This rotation provides a unique opportunity for residents to experience the "cutting-edge" of managed care and to function in an environment providing significant autonomy.
+During the last two years of residency, senior residents spend two 4-week rotations practicing general pediatrics in one of three Kaiser outpatient clinics in the Sacramento region: Kaiser South Sacramento, Kaiser Point West, and Kaiser Roseville.
+The Kaiser outpatient general pediatrics rotation provides a unique opportunity for residents to experience the "cutting-edge" of managed care and to function in an environment providing significant autonomy.
 It is among the most popular of all rotations with the residents.

 Shriners Hospitals for Children

-In June 1997, Shriners Hospitals for Children, which focuses on crippling diseases in children, opened the largest and most complete of its 22 hospitals next to the UC Davis Medical Center campus.
+In June 1997, Shriners Hospitals for Children, which focuses on neuromuscular conditions, burn injuries and other special healthcare needs in children, opened the largest and most complete of its 22 hospitals next to the UC Davis Medical Center campus.
 All residents spend four weeks at Shriners during their second or third year, where they gain a unique exposure to pediatric orthopedics, genetics, rehabilitation medicine and outpatient burn management.

 During the second or third year of training residents spend four weeks on the Child Development and Behavior service, which is an integral part of the MIND (Medical Investigation of Neurodevelopmental Disorders) Institute.
 The MIND Institute brings together a broad range of UC Davis faculty with expertise in developmental-behavioral pediatrics, neurology, psychiatry, and basic science who all share a common interest in neurodevelopmental disorders.
 Residents are introduced to developmental screening tools and their use, as well as community resources available to families with children who have or are at risk for developmental and behavioral disorders.